-Cover the dish with a lid or plastic wrap and put the shrimp into your microwave.
+- Then, cover the dish with a lid or plastic wrap to trap in steam and aid in the heating process.